zamrokk/JavaCDDDocumentation/README.md

 This is the simplest configuration that we can have to have a REST API ready

 You maybe have noticed that we have changed the SDK dependency.
-It is because, we will need the last version of the Git branch 0.6 and it has not been released officially yet on Maven Central.
+It is because, we will need the last developments of the Git branch 0.6 and it has not been released officially yet on Maven Central.

 3. Create a controller class named MyController on the package com.ibm.controller